knitr/RMarkdown etc

 • How to customise the rmarkdown pandoc output by e.g. adding extensions?
 There are two ways, Markdown variants and md_extensions option.

 • Might stargazer be useful?
-It generates marked-up and formatted tables for tabular data, but seems not be generic about output formats.
+It generates marked-up and formatted tables for tabular data, but seems not to be generic about output formats.

 • tufte is an Edward-Tufte-compliant stylesheet. (cran link) tint is an alternate version.